-- If you deliberately give someone permission to register at your address, while that person does not live there and does not intend to live there; and/or
+- If you deliberately give someone permission to register at your address, while that person does not live there and does not intend to live there

 - If you register for the first time in the Netherlands and you do not provide the requested supporting documents, or fail to provide them on time.
 For instance, a birth certificate or a marriage certificate.